Where to Eat on Molokai

-Consider balancing all that healthful fare with an ice cream cone from Kamoi Snack-N-Go , 28 Kamoi St. (tel.
-808/553-3742); it serves more than 31 flavors of Dave’s Hawaiian Ice Cream from Honolulu, including local favorites such as kulolo (taro-coconut custard), haupia (coconut pudding), and ube (purple yam).
-Or wait till after dinner to go on a “hot bread run” to Kanemitsu’s Bakery ★, 79 Ala Malama St. (tel.
-808/553-5585).
-The newly remodeled bakery churns out pies, pastries, and cookies as well as sweet and savory breads.
-Kanemitsu’s in-house restaurant also serves basic breakfast and lunch items, with local touches such as kim chee fried rice with eggs ($8.75) and a half of local organic papaya (a steal at just $1).
+Sweets lovers have many temptations.
+At Kamoi Snack-n-Go ★, 28 Kamoi St. (808/553-3742), choose from more than 31 flavors of Dave’s Hawaiian Ice Cream from Honolulu, including local favorites such as kulolo (taro-coconut custard), haupia (coconut pudding), and ube (purple yam).
+You can’t miss the lime green storefront of Kanemitsu’s Bakery ★, 79 Ala Malama Ave.
+(808/553-5585), a throwback to the 1960s that churns out pies, pastries, and cookies as well as sweet and savory breads.
+During breakfast and lunch hours, the attached restaurant serves typical American fare with local touches such as kimchi fried rice with eggs ($9) and local organic papaya (for just $1).

 Elsewhere on the Island